 116 [Repealed 28th July 1953]

-117 Power to allow locus standi to associations, etc. (HC 95)
+117 Power to allow associations, etc., to have petition considered (HC 95)

-(1) Where any society or association sufficiently representing any trade, business, or interest in a district to which any bill relates, petition against the bill, alleging that such trade, business, or interest will be injuriously affected by the provisions contained therein, it shall be competent for the select committee to which the bill is committed, if they think fit, to admit the petitioners to be heard on such allegations against the bill or any part thereof.
+(1) Where any society or association sufficiently representing any trade, business, or interest in a district to which any bill relates, petition against the bill, alleging that such trade, business, or interest will be injuriously affected by the provisions contained therein, it shall be competent for the select committee to which the bill is committed, if they think fit, to permit petitioners to have their petition considered by the committee on such allegations against the bill or any part thereof.

-(2) Without prejudice to the generality of paragraph (1), where any society, association or other body, sufficiently representing amenity, educational, travel or recreational interests, petition against a bill, alleging that the interests they represent will be adversely affected to a material extent by the provisions contained in the bill, it shall be competent to the select committee, if they think fit, to admit the petitioners to be heard on such allegations against the bill or any part thereof.
+(2) Without prejudice to the generality of paragraph (1), where any society, association or other body, sufficiently representing amenity, educational, travel or recreational interests, petition against a bill, alleging that the interests they represent will be adversely affected to a material extent by the provisions contained in the bill, it shall be competent to the select committee, if they think fit, to permit petitioners to have their petition considered by the committee on such allegations against the bill or any part thereof.

-118 General power to allow locus standi to local authorities or inhabitants (HC 96)
+118 General power to allow local authorities or inhabitants to have petition considered (HC 96)

-It shall be competent for the select committee to which the bill is committed, if they think fit, to admit the petitioners, being the local authority of any area the whole or any part of which is alleged in the petition to be injuriously affected by a bill or any provisions thereof, or being any of the inhabitants of any such area, to be heard against the bill or any provisions thereof.
+It shall be competent for the select committee to which the bill is committed, if they think fit, to permit petitioners, being the local authority of any area the whole or any part of which is alleged in the petition to be injuriously affected by a bill or any provisions thereof, or being any of the inhabitants of any such area, to have their petition against the bill or any provisions thereof considered by the committee.

-119 Locus standi of certain local authorities against lighting and water bills (HC 97)
+119 Right of certain local authorities to have petition considered against lighting and water bills (HC 97)

-The council of any district in England, London borough or county or county borough in Wales alleging in their petition that the district, borough or county, as the case may be, may be injuriously affected by the provisions of any bill relating to the lighting or water supply thereof, or the raising of capital or the borrowing of money for any such purpose, shall be entitled to be heard against the bill.
+The council of any district in England, London borough or county or county borough in Wales alleging in their petition that the district, borough or county, as the case may be, may be injuriously affected by the provisions of any bill relating to the lighting or water supply thereof, or the raising of capital or the borrowing of money for any such purpose, shall be entitled to have their petition against the bill considered by the committee.

-120 Locus standi of county councils against water and tramway bills (HC 98)
+120 Right of county councils to have petition considered against water and tramway bills (HC 98)

-(1) The council of any county or (in Wales) any county or county borough alleging in their petition that their administrative area, or any part thereof, may be injuriously affected by the provisions of any bill relating to the water supply of any area, whether situate within or without that area, shall be entitled to be heard against the bill.
+(1) The council of any county or (in Wales) any county or county borough alleging in their petition that their administrative area, or any part thereof, may be injuriously affected by the provisions of any bill relating to the water supply of any area, whether situate within or without that area, shall be entitled to have their petition against the bill considered by the committee.

-(2) The council of any county, metropolitan district, unitary district or London borough or (in Wales) any county or county borough alleging that their administrative area or any part thereof may be injuriously affected by the provisions of any bill proposing to authorise the construction or reconstruction of any tramway along any road to the maintenance and repair of which that council contribute, within their administrative area, shall beentitled to be heard against the bill.
+(2) The council of any county, metropolitan district, unitary district of London borough or (in Wales) any county or county borough alleging that their administrative area or any part thereof may be injuriously affected by the provisions of any bill proposing to authorise the construction or reconstruction of any tramway along any road to the maintenance and repair of which that council contribute, within their administrative area, shall be entitled to have their petition against the bill considered by the committee.